All Episodes

 Welcome back, folks.

-Rush Limbaugh, the cool Rush Limbaugh here, the hip L. Rushbone 800, 282-2882, if you want to be on the program.
+Rush Limbaugh, the cool Rush Limbaugh here, the hip Il Rush Board 800-282-2882, if you want to be on the program.

 I mean, they're hooting and hollering here.

-HP CEO, Hewlett Packard, CEO Meg Whitman backs Clinton, denounces demagogue Trump.
+HP CEO, Hewlett-Packard CEO, Meg Whitman, backs Clinton, denounces demagogue Trump.

 In a phone interview with the New York Times, Whitman promised to donate a substantial amount to Hillary's campaign to help her oppose Trump, whom she claimed undermined the character of the nation.

-She says, I will vote for Hillary.
+She said, I will vote for Hillary.

-I will talk to my Republican friends about helping her, and I will donate to her campaign and try to raise money for her.
+And I will donate to her campaign and try to raise money for her.

 Really?